-If you would like more information, please contact Paulette Chapman of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+If you would like more information, please contact Paulette Chapman of Koonz, McKenney, Johnson & DePaolis L.L.P.

 Pedestrians can protect themselves from accidents by wearing reflective clothing that shines when the headlight of a car beams upon them.